sherlockq/gatsby-blogsite/src/markdown-pages/2020-05-18-understanding-wait-time-vs-utilization.md

 **In other words, to decrease utilization, to improve wait time, we need to decrease the total assigned tasks in the time period.**

 So wait time is a trade off of throughput.
 In manufacturing, high wait time leads to higher inventory.
 In software industry, high wait time leads to slower feature delivery.
 Bear in mind, faster doesn't mean more.

+The answer for the ninefold wait time is simple: it's math.

 ## Long journey